Quick Links

 Throughout the topic, the children will develop their understanding of what a community is.
 They will unpick the positive role that they play within a community and how they can contribute to make their community even better.
 With a focus on the school community initially, the children will raise awareness of the littering issue with their fellow pupils.
 Linking back to the hook, the children will discuss the positive contribution that they can make to their community and how to share this with their community.

-Year 3 Spring 1
+Spring 1 Rationale

 Spring 2